IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

      If you get the correct data in your response, your service works.

-    - You have verified that your newly created inquireSingle service works to CICS.
+    - You have verified that your newly created inquireSingle service works CICS.

 - ## Creating a CICS API